 - Minnesota Job Skills Partnership Program partners with businesses and schools to train or retrain workers, expand opportunities, and keep high-quality jobs in the state.
 Grants of up to $400,000 are awarded to educational institutions that partner with businesses to develop new-job training or retraining for existing employees.

-- Job Training Incentive Program provides grants of up to $200,000 for businesses to provide training for at least three new jobs new jobs in the seven-county metro area or in Hanover, Rockford, Northfield and New Prague.
+- Job Training Incentive Program provides grants of up to $200,000 for businesses to provide training for at least three new jobs new jobs outside the seven-county metro area or in Hanover, Rockford, Northfield and New Prague.